Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Related Works

-\textbf{Federated learning for resource and communication limited edge.} To address device heterogeneity, existing works have explored the idea of heterogeneous training \cite{horvath2021fjord, diao2020heterofl,yao2021fedhm} allowing different clients to train on different fractions of full-model based on their compute-budget.
-On a parallel track, various optimizations are proposed in FL training framework to accelerate convergence, thus requiring fewer communication rounds \cite{han2020adaptive, gorbunov2021marina, NIPS2013_d6ef5f7f, li2019convergence, reddi2020adaptive, islamov2021distributed, albasyoni2020optimal}.
+\textbf{FL for resource and communication limited edge.} Resource limitation and heterogeneity are among the most known challenges, especially in cross-device federated learning \citep{openproblems}.
+Existing works have explored the idea of heterogeneous training that allows clients to train on different fractions of full-model based on their compute budget \citep{horvath2021fjord, diao2020heterofl,mei2022resource, niu2022federated}.
+On a parallel track, various optimizations are proposed to accelerate the convergence, thus requiring fewer communication rounds \citep{han2020adaptive, gorbunov2021marina, NIPS2013_d6ef5f7f, li2019convergence}.

-To address the issue of client resource limitations, a few research have leveraged pruning in FL \cite{li2020lotteryfl, jiang2022model, li2021fedmask}.
-In particular, LotteryFL \cite{li2020lotteryfl} trained each client to have their personalized mask with which they are able to perform well only on their own data.
-Moreover, the clients often need to send full model costing bandwidth.
-PruneFL \cite{jiang2022model} also asks for significant communication costs as it demands participating clients to send all the gradient values to the server while updating the masks.
+To make FL more communication efficient, a few works have leveraged pruning \citep{li2020lotteryfl, jiang2022model, li2021fedmask}.
+In LotteryFL \citep{li2020lotteryfl}, clients adapt personalized masks that perform well only on their local data.
+Moreover, the clients must regularly communicate the entire model to the server.
+Similarly, PruneFL \citep{jiang2022model} also asks for high communication costs as it demands the participating clients to send the gradient values of the entire model to the server while updating the masks.